top of page

 As a full-time artist and mother of two—including a daughter with significant medical complexities—I navigate motherhood as an immigrant without extended family support.
 My creative practice is one of the few spaces I can claim as my own, and motherhood has transformed my identity from artist to art activist.
 Making space to create outside my caregiver duties is an act of empowerment—a way to make visible what so often feels invisible.
 I find inspiration in the mundane details of my life: a walk to the playground, a hospital stay, a micro-aggression, someone commenting that my daughter isn't "normal," a conversation with another caregiver.
 In the studio, I transform these real moments—both positive and negative—into movement, developing the work in sections and testing it with different audiences, allowing it to evolve organically.

-becomes more than my personal story—it's a call
+more than my personal story—it's a call to action

 supported, and seen, giving voice to